Chart Color Schemes

 The level of residential development activity in Calga - Kulnura is very low in comparison to the average area assessed nationally by AreaSearch

-Calga - Kulnura has seen approximately 9 dwellings receiving development approval annually over the past 5 financial years, totalling 46 homes.
-In FY26 so far, 2 approvals have been recorded.
-The population has fallen during this period, but relative development activity has been adequate.
-New properties are constructed at an average value of $211,000, below regional norms, offering more affordable housing options for purchasers.
+Calga-Kulnura has received approximately 9 dwelling approvals annually over the past 5 financial years, totalling 46 homes.
+As of FY26, 2 approvals have been recorded.
+Despite a decline in population during this period, development activity has been adequate relative to the population change, indicating positive conditions for buyers.
+The average construction cost value of new properties is $211,000, which is below regional norms and offers more affordable housing options for purchasers.

-Population forecasts indicate Calga - Kulnura will gain 172 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth beyond current forecasts.
+The estimated population density per dwelling approval is 937 people, indicating a quiet, low-activity development environment.
+According to AreaSearch's latest quarterly estimate, Calga-Kulnura is projected to gain 160 residents by 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development